 Regular school attendance is important!Studies repeatedly show that children with strong attendance records out-perform others in learning achievement.
 That means a stronger likelihood of finishing high school, attending college, and having a productive career!
 By contrast, children who are frequently absent literally miss out on those opportunities to form the habits they need for learning achievement.With the stakes so high for our students, we take attendance very seriously at the Sunnyvale School District.Thank you for supporting your child's learning efforts!
 Unless children are ill (fever, vomiting, diarrhea, or rash, currently or within the past 24 hours) they must be in school, on time, and ready to learn.
 You will find Sunnyvale School District's complete attendance policy here.
 Thank you for supporting your child's learning efforts!Attendance, Absence, and Tardy Policies

-Please call or email before 9:00am if your child will be absent.
+Please email or call before 9:00am if your child is absent.
 See below for more info.

 Be prepared to leave the following information for the school office:

 - Your name